-Joint Ventures and Associates
+Joint Ventures and Affiliates

-Under the Guidelines to Licence Conditions, in preparing the CSS the Relevant Licensees should account for Joint Ventures and Associates which hold a generation or electricity/gas supply licence in the UK.
-E.ON UK plc Group had one UK Associate that holds a generation licence, London Array Limited, which until 30 September 2019 was 30% owned by a former subsidiary of E.ON UK plc.
-The major operating plant covered by this generation licence is the London Array wind farm.
-Consequently, Table 1 includes, until 30 September 2019:
+Under the Guidelines to Licence Conditions, in preparing the CSS the Relevant Licensees should account for Joint Ventures and Affiliates which hold a generation or electricity/gas supply licence in the UK.
+The UK subsidiaries of the E.ON SE Group hold a 20% indirect equity stake in one company holding a generation licence, Rampion Offshore Limited.
+The results of this investment are not included in the CSS due to the low level of equity stake and control.